Latest version: v1.2.0d

 Notice: Snappier Server is currently a beta feature of the Snappier IPTV App.
 While it's designed to work for most users, it may not be compatible with all systems or network setups.
 Installation is the responsibility of the user, and while we may not be able to assist with every individual setup, we’ll always try our best to help in the Discord server if possible.
 We welcome feedback as we continue to improve it.

-The GUI App provides a system‐tray icon and Preferences window.
 Pick the right package for your OS and CPU:

 ⚠️ If you're installing on a computer with a graphical user interface (GUI) — such as Windows, macOS, or Linux — the GUI app is recommended.
 For headless systems (without a GUI), please use the CLI-only binary provided in Section 2 below.